WebAssembly/design/Modules.md

 ## Exports

 A module can declare a sequence of **exports** which are returned at instantiation time to the host environment.
-Each export has two fields: a *name*, whose meaning is defined by the host environment, and an *index* into the modules [definition index space](definition-index-space), which indicates which definition to export.
+Each export has three fields: a *name*, whose meaning is defined by the host environment, a *type*, indicating whether the export is a function, global, memory or table, and an *index* into the type's corresponding [index space](Modules.md).

 All definitions are exportable: functions, globals, linear memories and tables.
 The meaning an exported definition is defined by the host environment.
 However,